-The most efficient way to learn a target language (ASL) is to immerse in a Deaf/ASL community.
-Fortunately, it doesn't require you to fly to another country to learn its language.
+The most efficient way to learn a target signed language is to immerse in Deaf community or interact with Deaf people.
+Fortunately (or unfortunately), it doesn't require you to fly to another country to learn the signed language.
 There is a Deaf/ASL community in virtually every city in North America.

-There are several ways you can immerse in learning ASL in natural environments.
+There are several ways you can immerse in learning sign language in natural environments.

-Join an organization, a bilingual school, or a club of the Deaf/ASL people to volunteer in some various activities and events.
+Join an organization, a bilingual school, or a club of the Deaf people to volunteer in some various activities and events.

-ASL vlogs are uncountable on YouTube.com.
+ASL vlogs are uncountable on YouTube.com and other websites.
 Look for the ones whose ASL is their first language.
 They are from all walks of life.
 Some sign fast, some are relaxing.
-Avoid ones who vocally speak, which indicates that the language they use is not authentic.
+Avoid ones who vocally speak, which indicates that the language they use may be not authentic.

 Enter a keyword in the field box below to search or filter the new topic list and click on the link.